ibm-cloud-docs/Cloudant/guides/migration.md

 ![cloud dash](../images/ibmclouddashboard.png)

-You can also drill into a specific instance and look at the Plan tab. {{site.data.keyword.cloudant_short_notm}} instances on the deprecated Shared plan do not have a plan that is highlighted.
+You can also drill down into a specific instance and look at the Plan tab. {{site.data.keyword.cloudant_short_notm}} instances on the deprecated Shared plan do not have a plan that is highlighted.
 An instance on the {{site.data.keyword.cloudant_short_notm}} Standard plan looks like this example:

 ![standard dash](../images/ibmcloud_instance_standard_plan.png)